nikoschr96/starter-academic/content/authors/admin/_index.md

   url: http://ee.auth.gr/en/

 # Short bio (displayed in user profile at end of posts)
-bio: My interests include Deep Learning, Computer Vision and System Administration.
+bio: My interests include Deep Learning, Computer Vision and Systems Administration.

 # Interests to show in About widget
 interests:
 - Deep Learning
 - Computer Vision
-- System Administration
+- Systems Administration

 # Education to show in About widget